The First Iron Law of Consumerism reads: Everything must be contained within in something else.

 They are going to get you one way or the other.
 If you say paper, they got you.
 If you say plastic, they got you.
 If you bring your own bag, the clerk sneers down his snotty little nose at you until you accept a cloth bag with the store’s logo on it.

 Personally, I always ask for plastic.
 I do this because my wife has two cats.

 There is nothing better for packaging and trashing what is in a litter-box than a plastic shopping bag.

 It is why I think the ban on single-use bags is misguided.

-Until then I will continue to editorialize at the check-out counter by loudly asking, “Could you please triple bag that candy bar – I need the bags for cat litter.”
+Until then I will continue to editorialize at the check-out counter by meekly whispering, “Could you please triple bag that candy bar… it’s for the cats.”